emann615/Wireshark-Challenge-Carnage/README.md

 ### Q20) How many packets were observed for the SMTP traffic?

-The number of packets is displayed in the bottom Status bar.
+The number of packets was displayed in the bottom Status bar.

 <img src="https://github.com/emann615/emann615/assets/117882385/e021dc10-2014-4962-b31f-4b52cf04db21" height="30%" width="30%"/>
 </br>